English Language WAEC Syllabus: Below is this year’s Waec Syllabus for English. Note that this syllabus is for both internal and external candidates.

 The passages will be written in modern English, which will be within the experience of candidates.

-Comprehension test will include a total of three questions based on (vi) above in any one paper.
+The comprehension test will include a total of three questions based on (vi) above in any one paper.

-SECTION C: SUMMARY (30 marks)
+- SUMMARY (30 marks)

 Candidates will be required to spend 50 minutes on this section.
-The section will consist of one prose passage of about five hundred (500) words and will test the candidate‟s ability to:
+The section will consist of one prose passage of about five hundred (500) words and will test the candidate’s ability to:

 - (i) extract relevant information;